robbert-vdh/yabridge/README.md

 `~/.vst3/yabridge`.

-If you're using a DAW that does not have an easy way to configure VST2 plugin paths, such as Renoise, then you may want to just symlink the plugin directories to your DAW's default search location, like this:
+If you're using a DAW that does not have an easy way to configure VST2 plugin paths such as Renoise, then you may want to just symlink the plugin directories to your DAW's default search location, like this:

 ```shell